Trackwork Handbook

 26. Consider using my bridge rail recommendations.

 I performed some experiments on bridge rail installation to determine what appeared to work best.
-Here’s a description of what I found that appeared to work best.
+Here’s a description of what I found worked best.
 We are now using this scheme at most CA setups with good success.

 [Roadbed] [Contents] [Setup Checklist]